 The primary aim of Computing At School (CAS) is to promote and develop the teaching of computing in schools by supporting teachers.
-One way to achieve this is to provide teachers with a local forum (Hub) to share ideas and mutual interests.
-These Hubs form the foundation of much of the work of CAS.
-CAS Hub meetings are for teachers, run by teachers.
+One way to achieve this is to provide teachers with a local forum (CAS Community) to share ideas and mutual interests.
+These CAS Communities form the foundation of much of the work of CAS.
+CAS Community meetings are for teachers, run by teachers.

 They seek to provide the opportunity:

 Furthermore, CAS derives much benefit from drawing in members from Universities and industry as well as schools.
 The CAS Community provides a unique opportunity to meet colleagues from local higher education institutions and local employers.

 Computing At School, in association with Microsoft UK, are delighted to announce a course for new and aspiring Heads of Computing in secondary schools.